 The UKGC has amended its Licence Conditions and Codes of Practice (LCCP) to ask for revenue data from licensees on a group level and not just on an operator level.
 Currently, the UKGC only asks individual licensed operators for information regarding revenue and marketing activities in other markets besides the UK – including so-called “grey markets” where the legality of online betting is not clear.

-The UKGC explains in a document here (page 26) that one of its duties is to keep crime out of gambling, but is unable to collect data from gaming groups as a whole.
+The UKGC explains that one of its duties is to keep crime out of gambling, but is unable to collect data from gaming groups as a whole.
 For example, an operator licensed in the UK may have a sister site targeting a grey market without reporting that secondary activity to the Commission.

 As the UKGC puts it: